 V.C.
 Meet the needs and expectation of the global customers and partners of the IANA services

-The CWG-Stewardship’s 1 December Public Comment on its first transition proposal confirmed the overwhelming satisfaction of the global customers and partners of ICANN’s IANA department.
+The CWG-Stewardship’s 1 December public comment on its first transition proposal confirmed the overwhelming satisfaction of the global customers and partners of ICANN’s IANA department.

-As such, the CWG-Stewardship’s proposal ensures that PTI will continue to provide the IANA Function to its global customers and partners post-transition in essentially the same manner it does today.
+As such, the CWG-Stewardship’s proposal ensures that PTI will continue to provide the IANA Function to its global customers and partners post-transition in essentially the same manner as ICANN’s IANA department does today.